C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 Note: Use lower-case when using the ID in the HA configuration file.

-After adding sensors for each of your alarms, and you're pretty much done.
+After adding your sensors and buttons, you're pretty much done.

 # Value Add
 For the full experience, I recommend making sure you have TTS (Google/Alexa) and Mobile Phone notifications setup and working.
 I won't go into detail here, as this is just general HomeAssistant stuff, and not specific to this project.